PixelDeEcran/PixelLib/doc/commands.md

 The field `autoManagingSubCommands` is not required to be disabled in this case, it still helps to improve performances, and to keep control of what's going on.

-## Manage Errors
+## Dealing with errors

 One of the main problem that we can encounter with commands, and which causes the code to be very long is the error checking.
 So, to avoid this problem, we tried to simplify the error management while keeping it flexible.

 To do so, we added a `PCommandErrorHandler` and a `PCommandContext`.
-At every step, we update the context, so that when the error occurs, we can have enough information to send a precise error.
+And at every step, we update the context, so that when the error occurs, we can have enough information to send a precise error.
 We can know in which command, for what reason, at which index, with which arguments, and at which state.